techno-sorcery/techno-sorcery.github.io/blog/md/revamp.md

 By the way, you should consider giving wisPy a try.
 Because it only really does one thing, it's a dead-simple, low-overhead way of converting a vanilla html website to use markdown content.
 One of my roommates actually recommended that I pitch it to some professors at my university, since lots of them have old sites they never update because they hate dealing with html.

 I also modernized the theme a good bit.
 Yes, I know it still looks old-school, but that's what I want.
 It's memorable, looks cool in my opinion, and is easy to work on without using a bunch of libraries and other stuff.
 Main things I did were remove the gap between the main page and sidenav, remove all element shading, and replace the 2008-era subtle backgrounds with solid colors.
-No, the orange isn't going away, but I did desaturate it a bit so it's less jarring to look at.
+No, the orange isn't going away, but I did desaturate it a bit as to appear less jarring.

 Though it doesn't matter to anyone other than me, I reorganized the folder structure to be more logical and less cluttered.
 Makes it less annoying to traverse, I'm happy.